Bozoo Topo which shows the general locations of bo...

 Bozoo has long been considered a "local crag."
 This idea along with it's back wood's locale and it's proximity to the New River Gorge has kept the bouldering at Bozoo under the radar.
-Don't let this fool you, the bouldering here is excellent and holds it's own against many hyped up bouldering locations in the US.
+Don't let this fool you, the bouldering here is excellent and holds it's own against many hyped up bouldering locations.
 If you are a V9+ climber this is not your spot unless you want to develop.
 There are many beginner problems here but the large number of moderates in the V4-V8 range is where Bozoo really shines.
+History:

-The first wave of dedicated developers were Shawn MaCauley, Andy Quillen, Ed Lyman, Jonathon Kingston, Matt Behrens, Jeremy Kane, British Mike and Kenny Parker from about 94'-04'.
+The first wave of dedicated developers were Shawn MaCauley, Andy Quillen, Ed Lyman, Jonathon Kingston, Matt Behrens, Jeremy Kane, British Mike, Philip Mothena and Kenny Parker from about 94'-04'.
 A second wave of development and "re-development" happened between 2004 and 2012 by Truc Allen, Adam Walker, Josh Hepler, Travis Melin and others.
+Grades

 Bouldering at Bozoo is super beta and weather intensive, more so than many places you will visit.
 Don't be surprised to get stymied on problems well below your level.
 This also makes even the easier problems worth trying.
 Grades are considered stiff by many.
-My experience is that if you can boulder a certain grade here it will translate well to most any other boulderfield.
+My experience is that if you can boulder a certain grade here it will translate well to many other boulderfield.
+Weather

-Thanks to Bingo Bango for putting together this video to show a good sampling of 5 Main Area Classics (Hershey Squirt, Driver 8, Firepole, Grinding for Tips, The Pocket Problem) and Ape Rage over in the Project Area.
+Thanks to Bingo Bango for putting together this video to show a good sampling of 5 Main Area Classics (Hershey Squirt, Driver 8, Firepole, Grinding for Tips, The Pocket Problem) and French Tits (Ape Rage) over in the Project Area.

 Follow directions to the Main Bozoo crag to access most of the areas.
 Some of the sub-areas have different approaches that will be described in their descriptions.